-In order to parameterizing the traffic data acquisition, the following settings in the LoopMaster operating program must be done in the indicated order:
+In order to parameterizing the traffic data acquisition, the following settings in the LoopMaster service software must be done in the indicated order:

-- Turn on the measurement system: see chapter 7.1.1 - Address of traffic data acquisition system at the RS485 data interface: see chapters 7.1.6 and 7.4 - Check consistency of loop type used acc. to TLS definitions and detector parameter loop type, if necessary, correct loop head distance: see chapter 7.1.3 and 7.3.1 - Frequency adjustment: see chapter 7.1.2 - Detection of wrong way drivers, directional logic (only if necessary): see chapter 7.1.5 - Length correction (only if necessary): see chapter 7.1.4
+- Turn on the measurement system: see chapter 7.1.1 - Address of traffic data acquisition system at the RS485 data interface: see chapters 7.1.7 and 7.2.3 - Check consistency of loop type used acc. to TLS definitions and detector parameter loop type, if necessary, correct loop head distance: see chapter 7.1.3 and 7.3.1 - Frequency adjustment: see chapter 7.1.2 - Detection of wrong way drivers, directional logic (only if necessary): see chapter 7.1.6 - Length correction (only if necessary): see chapter 7.1.5

-Malfunctions, indicated at the ERR LED are displayed in the LoopMaster operating program and can be determined by the blinking of the channel LED with the help of Table 2.
+Malfunctions, indicated at the ERR LED are displayed in LoopMaster and can be determined by the blinking of the channel LED with the help of Table 2.
 If operation is faultless, the correct function of the traffic data acquisition should be checked on location using single vehicle data after having detected a minimum of approx. 50 cars.
 Classification, vehicle length and driving direction can be controlled by monitoring cars passing the loop system and comparing them with the vehicle data read out at the service interface (see chapter 6.3).
 An exact evaluation of speeds can only be done by means of a calibrated speed reference (e.g. laser / radar gun).